WordPress/gutenberg/packages/components/src/dropdown/README.md

 ### headerTitle

 Set this to customize the text that is shown in the dropdown's header when it is fullscreen on mobile.

 -   Type: `String`
 -   Required: No

 ### focusOnMount

-By default, the _first tabblable element_ in the popover will receive focus when it mounts.
+By default, the _first tabbable element_ in the popover will receive focus when it mounts.
 This is the same as setting `focusOnMount` to `"firstElement"`.
 If you want to focus the container instead, you can set `focusOnMount` to `"container"`.

-Set this prop to `false` to disable focus changing entirely.
+Set this prop to `false` to disable focus switching entirely.
 This should only be set when an appropriately accessible substitute behavior exists.

 -   Type: `String` or `Boolean`
 -   Required: No